anandu06dev/ng4StarterKit/README.md

 **» Why CQRS in the frontend?**<br/>

 With traditional CRUD-based web applications, conform to the REST architectural style, we may fall into the situation where we have to stitch together multiple resources to build a complex view model.
-Often RESTful APIs are very strict resource-oriented.
-In addition to this, we must transform and prepare data for the presentation layer.
-Even in the case of sophisticated Web APIs, it's likely to happen that we must stitch together complex view models on the client side.
-Frontend developers often write adapter methods in UI controllers to elaborate view models, which, in the end, leads to fat and unmanagable UI controllers:
+Often RESTful APIs are strict resource-oriented.
+In addition, we must transform and prepare data for the presentation layer.
+Even in the case of sophisticated Web APIs, it's likely to happen that we must stitch together complex view models on the client side and disjoint the view models for CUD operations.
+Frontend developers often implement adapter methods in UI controllers to elaborate view models, which, in the end, leads to fat and unmanagable UI controllers:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Up_Down_Flow.PNG)

 Domain model objects shouldn't be presented in the view layer or sent via message-passing queues.
 The domain model focuses on invariants and use cases rather than view layer concerns.
 Taking this to the next level.
 It's better to use view model repositories for the purpose of creating complex user interfaces.
-Creating a meaningful layer, where we accommodate the needs of the view layer and only resolve dependencies that are essential for the view.
+Creating a meaningful layer, where we accommodate the needs of the view layer and only resolve dependencies that are essential to the view properties.
 In complex UI flows, CQRS can help to avoid over-bloated single models for every use case scenario.
+A view model respository is a perfect layer to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).
-A challenge which is neglected by so many frontend developers.
+A challenge which is neglected by many frontend developers.

 A view model repository in the frontend design system has many advantages: